39 Museums in Salvador: Discover the history and culture of Bahia

 Avenida Contorno, s/n

-The Museum of Modern Art of Bahia (MAM-BA), founded in 1960, was installed in Solar do Unhão in 1966, a historic mansion that offers a privileged view of the Bay of All Saints.
-The museum is an important cultural space that hosts exhibitions of renowned works by national artists, standing out as one of the main centres of modern art in Brazil.
+The Museum of Modern Art of Bahia (MAM-BA), founded in 1960, was installed in 1966 in the Solar do Unhão, a historic mansion with a privileged view of the Bay of All Saints.
+The museum is an important cultural space that hosts exhibitions of renowned works by national artists, making it one of the most important centres of modern art in Brazil.

 Museu de Arte Moderna da Bahia